By eric | Published May 20, 2024 | Updated May 13, 2025

 31 rows in set.
 Elapsed: 0.004 sec.

-We have a missing field.
+We have a missing field in the data coming from the transformation.
 The database requires a unique identifier — transaction_id — in addition to the fields we already have in the message.
 There is another problem as well; the timestamp format in kafka_timestamp does not coincide with the .timestamp coming from the Kafka broker.
-Let's fix both issues:
+Let's resolve both issues:

 transforms: